Patient Rights & Privacy

 - Be considerate and respectful of the rights and needs of other patients

 and healthcare workers.
 This includes being sensitive to noise level,

-by the smoke-free environment.
+and abiding by the smoke-free environment.

 - Provide the hospital with a copy of your most current Advance Medical Directive